mulllhausen/btc-inquisitor/README.md

     -m MONEY_RANGE, --money-range=MONEY_RANGE

 Specify the money range to parse in satoshis.
 Format: MINMONEY-MAXMONEY.
-For example, setting this argument to 123-456 would output only transactions which sent between 123 satoshis and 456 satoshis (inclusive).
+For example, setting this argument to 123-456 would output only transactions which spent between 123 satoshis and 456 satoshis (inclusive).
 If you want to parse all money amounts below MAXMONEY then simply omit MINMONEY like so: -MAXMONEY.
 If you want to parse all money amounts above MINMONEY then simply omit MAXMONEY like so: MINMONEY-.